syLe7elsup/syLe7elsup.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student from Applied Mathematics and Statistics department, Johns Hopkins Univeristy.
-I am very fortunated to be advised by Prof. Benjamine Grimmer (https://www.ams.jhu.edu/~grimmer/) from the same instituition.
+I am a first-year Ph.D. student in the Applied Mathematics and Statistics department at Johns Hopkins University, and I am excited about the new chapter of my academic journey.
+I am very fortunated to be advised by Prof. Benjamine Grimmer (https://www.ams.jhu.edu/~grimmer/) from the Applied Mathematics and Statistics department at Johns Hopkins University.

 Research Interest
 ======